lufiaraujo/KPMG-DevOps/README.md

 > The front-end tier is accessible at http://localhost:3000/

-> API tier is accessible for CRUD opertions on port TCP 3001 for debugging/testing with Postman
+> API tier is accessible for CRUD operations on port TCP 3001 for debugging/testing with Postman

 > Database tier (Mongodb) takes requests on TCP 27017 from the API, there is also a fourth container running mongo-express for GUI operations on the database, accessible via http://localhost:8081/